whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/00-getting-started/00-02-course-resources.md

 ### Fabric

-Upcycle Parts Shop - [https://www.upcyclepartsshop.org/](https://www.upcyclepartsshop.org/) - Local Cleveland business that has all kinds of fabric, sewing supplies and other cool stuff at very low prices.
+[Upcycle Parts Shop](https://www.upcyclepartsshop.org/) - Local Cleveland business that has all kinds of fabric, sewing supplies and other cool stuff at very low prices.
 Definitely check them out.

 [Jo-Ann’s Fabrics](https://www.joann.com/) - 1533 Golden Gate Plaza #153 – (440) 684-1567 - Generally more expensive than many online retailers but has many items in stock.
 Also has fabric available on sale that can be good deals if you go hunting.